Multi-Dictionary Learning for Low Rank Sparse Coding: Experimental evaluation

 We report the average test reconstruction error as a function of the number of training samples as well as the distribution of sample errors (inset) in Fig.~\ref{fig:theory_error_vs_samples}.
 As expected, the test error decreases with the number of training samples and the error remains relatively stable beyond $1000$ samples.
-To support the theoretical bound, we need to show that the test error is less than or equal to the error predicted by the theory.
-Substituting $S=10000$ and the remaining theory parameters mentioned above, we obtain an error bound of roughly $10^4$.
-The empirical error is much lower than the bound since the sample distribution corresponds to an ``easy'' setting, namely all samples come from the same ground truth dictionaries and restricted coefficients while the theory provides a general bound assuming iid data samples.
-We simplified the data distribution for the purposes of this test in order to be able to reach a test error close to zero.
-The bar chart in Fig.~\ref{fig:theory_error_vs_samples} shows the test error distribution when $S=10000$ and empirical error of less than $1$ for all samples, which indicates that the learned dictionaries fit the data well.
+To support the theoretical bound, we need to show that the test error is less than or equal to the error predicted by the theory. {Substituting $S=1000$ and the remaining theory parameters mentioned above, we obtain an error (RMSE) bound of roughly $0.64$, which is slightly larger than the error in the figure.
+Small perturbations of the confidence probability (governed by the parameter $x$) changes this number very little.} We simplified the data distribution for the purposes of this test in order to be able to reach a test error close to zero.
+The bar chart in Fig.~\ref{fig:theory_error_vs_samples} shows the test error distribution when $S=1000$ and empirical error of less than $1$ for all samples, which indicates that the learned dictionaries fit the data well.
 The gap between the test error achieved by our algorithm and the bound motivates further theoretical investigation discussed at the end of Appendix~\ref{sec:sample-complexity-proof}.